bencullivan/SudokuSolver/README.md

 # Sudoku Solver

-A Java Sudoku application that uses recursive backtracking to solve a Sudoku.
+A Sudoku application built using Java that implements recursive backtracking to solve a Sudoku.
 Includes a GUI that can be used to do a Sudoku and also includes a visual demonstration of the recursive backtracking algorithm in action.

 ### Running Sudoku Solver